xamarin/xamarin-forms-samples/XAML/CustomNamespaceSchemas/README.md

 ---
-name: Xamarin.Forms - Custom Namespace Schemas
+name: "Xamarin.Forms - Custom XAML Namespace Schemas"
 description: "How to define and consume a custom namespace schema, which specifies a mapping between a custom URL and CLR namespaces (UI)"
 page_type: sample
 languages: